Geowil/Geowil_Bank/README.md

 ## Version Changelogs
+- Version 1.1.1 Changelog:
+  - Fixed an issue where some plugin parameters might not have been working properly.

 - Version 1.0.1 Changelog:
   - Fixed an issue with the demo that caused the custom gold changer buttons to not render.